-The desire and purpose of the Coracle Community is to do four things:
+The desire and purpose of the Deeper Journey gatherings is to do four things:

-- Go deeper into Christ
+- Go deeper into Christ;

-- Go deeper together
+- Go deeper together;

-- Enable each other's vocations and
+- Enable each other's vocations; and

-- Move out for the Kingdom together
+- Move out for the Kingdom together.

 We gather to go deeper into Christ, to pay attention to our own spiritual formation and discipleship.
 There is all-too-little in our culture that supports our deepening in Christ and maturing into Christ-likeness, but this group of people helps keep our eyes on the goal of growing together in Christ and becoming more like "little Christs."
-Coracle exists to enable the spiritual formation of each and anyone, and few things form us as deeply as community.
+Coracle exists to enable the spiritual formation of each and anyone, and few things form us as deeply as community in any form.

-We gather to go deeper together, in community, in fellowship and all that that means.
-We are a community that bears one another's burdens, rejoices in each others' successes, shares tears, strengthens the other, and prays for one another.
+We gather to go deeper together, and all that that means within various constraints.
+We seek to be a people that bears one another's burdens, rejoices in each others' successes, shares tears, strengthens the other, and prays for one another.